kobis2003/burring_back/README.md

 ### Install the python library
 You first need to install python3.10.

-When done, run: `install pip3 .[test]` on a terminal in the project directory It should install every library that are in the pyproject file.
+When done, run: `pip3 install .[test]` on a terminal in the project directory It should install every library that are in the pyproject file.

 ### Create the SQL lite DB